kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 <dependency>
     <groupId>com.kumuluz.ee</groupId>
     <artifactId>kumuluzee-core</artifactId>
-    <version>${kumuluzee.version}</version>
 </dependency>
 {% endhighlight %}

 Now the core itself won't do much without something to run.
-At the very least we have to include an HTTP server that will process our applications requests and forward them to our desired Java EE components.
+At the very least we have to include an HTTP server and the servlet component that will process our applications requests and forward them to our desired Java EE components.
 Jetty is the preferred choice for the servlet implementation for its high performance and small footprint.
-Support for different servers like Tomcat, Grizzly and Undertow is coming soon.

 `FILE ./catalogue/pom.xml`

-{% highlight bash %}
+{% highlight xml %}
 <dependency>
     <groupId>com.kumuluz.ee</groupId>
     <artifactId>kumuluzee-servlet-jetty</artifactId>
-    <version>${kumuluzee.version}</version>
 </dependency>
 {% endhighlight %}

 This is the bare minimum required to run a microservice with plain servlets and static files.
 Let's try it out!
 KumuluzEE will use a `webapp` folder at the root of your `resource` folder to look for files and configuration regarding it.
 This is the only difference to the standard Java EE file structure as the `webapp` folder has to be inside the `resource` folder, not alongside it.

-We don't need to include a web.xml file, because KumuluzEE supports annotation scanning.
+We don't need to include a web.xml file, because KumuluzEE supports annotation scanning as per the specification.
 However, when and if you need it, you can simply add it and it will be automatically detected and used.

 Let's add a simple HTML file.